McbarLab/RonMusRNA-Silas/README.md

-# RonMusRNA-Silas
+# RonMusRNA
-Silas's personal repository for the RonMusRNA project
+RNA seq analysis of skeletal muscle from control and AdipoRon treated animals